 We now think in terms, not just of the here and the now (like the other animals), but of time scales from the origin of the universe in the past (some 14 billion years ago) to the most distant imaginable future — and of distances in space from the farthest reaches of the universe visible through orbiting telescopes (measured in billions of light years) down to the shortest distances visible through modern scanning electron microscopes (the picometer scale).

 We do not pause often enough to reflect quietly on these truly awe-inspiring accomplishments.
 They represent a monument to the human mind and spirit that stands like a soaring peak equal in height to the greatest works of the finest novelists, poets, composers, and painters down through the ages.

 Science has not merely created the material world all around us; it has created the image of the world that we all now inhabit in our own heads.

-Yet, what is “science”?
-It is just the result of the combined efforts of the multitudes of individual human beings—more than 5 million strong worldwide, according to one recent estimate—whom we call “scientists.”
+science"?
+It is just the result of the combined efforts of the multitudes of individual human beings — more than five million strong worldwide, according to one recent estimate — whom we call "scientists.
 So, who exactly are these unusual people?